 Some other insurance providers refuse to cover at-home treatment from any remote aligner company.
 However, this situation is evolving quickly, and more providers are starting to include at-home aligners in their orthodontic benefits.

-In a way, all of them.
-Technically, every insurance provider has at least one plan option with orthodontic benefits.
+Most insurance providers have at least one plan option with orthodontic benefits.
 What those benefits include can vary depending on the provider and plan.
 Different providers have different policies, networks, and restrictions.
-If you receive insurance through your employer, you might not have a choice on which provider you get, but there might be a plan that will cover part of your treatment.
+If you receive insurance through your employer, you might not have a say in which provider you get, but there might be a plan that will cover part of your treatment.

 We’ve examined various insurance providers and their typical orthodontic benefits.
 Again, a lot depends on your specific plan, but these guides should help you get a sense of whether you’ll receive coverage from your provider: